Categories of 3D printing technologies and processes

 - Powder (SLS, SLM, DMLS…): a powdered material is sintered or melted by a laser, the grains of powder are bonded or melted together (sintered) to obtain a solid structure.
 The Selective Laser Sintering (SLS) technology is the most common among powder-based 3D printing technologies, although several derived processes exist.

 Shedding many of the constraints of traditional fabrication techniques, 3D printers are a great tool for rapid prototyping, one of the most common uses.
 Advanced 3D printing systems are also used for direct manufacturing of end products, such as part in the Aerospace industry.

-The rise of 3D printing is already greatly impacting both manufacturing and design processes in many industries.
+The rise of 3D printing is already greatly impacting manufacturing and design processes across many industries.

 Infographic materials and 3D printing technologies mapping

 Extrusion: FDM (Fused Deposition Modeling) and FFF (Fused Filament Fabrication)